 1. Wireframe Progression

-To evaluate layout directions, I started by testing a “scorecard” view — a card-based layout based on early stakeholder ideas and built using existing Capital One components.
-While the format offered good readability in isolation, it didn’t scale well across large supplier lists.
-I moved toward a denser table layout that supported faster scanning, comparison, and interaction in a high-volume setting.
+To evaluate layout directions, I started with a card-style layout based on early stakeholder ideas and internal Capital One components.
+The format was easy to read but didn’t scale for the volume and density our users needed.
+I moved toward a table format to support faster scanning, comparison, and interaction across large datasets.

 Card-style layout based on early stakeholder direction.
 Built using Capital One’s internal components.
 Clear at small scale, but hard to scan and inefficient at volume.